 Dear School Community Member:

-We replaced windows and flooring, renovated bathrooms, upgraded the fire alarm system at the junior-senior high school, installed emergency generators at both buildings, replaced the tennis court, upgraded our locker rooms at the junior-senior high school and we began to repair and renovate the swimming pool (more on that later).
+In 2014, The District undertook a building project that effectively created an energy envelope around our elementary school to save on heating costs while ensuring even temperatures throughout the winter months.
+We replaced windows and flooring, renovated bathrooms, upgraded the fire alarm system at the junior-senior high school, installed emergency generators at both buildings, replaced the tennis court, upgraded our locker rooms at the junior-senior high school and we began to repair and renovate the swimming pool (more on this below).

 A hot water heating system is anticipated to be up to 10% more efficient than the existing steam system.
-This will create a savings of up to 25% in lower operating expenses in maintenance and reduced fuel costs.
+This will represent a savings of up to 25% in lower operating expenses in maintenance and reduce fuel costs.
 The new system will have better system control resulting in more comfortable temperatures in our classrooms, in addition to being more reliable.